ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Unlock the secrets to lightning-fast deployments and slashed costs — before your competitors do</blockquote>

 <h3>4.
-Cutting Costs and Boosting Performance: Improving Architecture with VPC Endpoints over NAT… - <a href="https://medium.com/@thakkarkinjal2000/cutting-costs-and-boosting-performance-improving-architecture-with-vpc-endpoints-over-nat-5ee807d98c98" target="_blank" rel="noopener noreferrer">link</a></h3>
+Automate managing the infrastructure using Terraform & GitLab CI - <a href="https://medium.com/searce/automate-managing-the-infrastructure-using-terraform-gitlab-ci-ed99c6d45152" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kinjal Thakkar`**
+✍️ **posted by `Chetan Khobragade`**

-<blockquote>In this blog, we’ll explore how transitioning from NAT Gateways to VPC Endpoints optimized our AWS architecture, yielding significant cost…</blockquote>
+<blockquote>Infrastructure management is critical for ensuring a stable and scalable environment, especially in cloud-based systems.
+As the complexity…</blockquote>

 <h3>5.
 Can We Reach Google’s MLOps Level 2 With Solely Self-hosted OSS? - <a href="https://medium.com/towards-artificial-intelligence/can-we-reach-googles-mlops-level-2-with-solely-self-hosted-oss-e61562c8883e" target="_blank" rel="noopener noreferrer">link</a></h3>